davxiao/davidxiao-web/content/post/secure-your-https-ssl-tls/index.md

 {{< figure src="sslreport2.png" title="See explaination here" >}}

-I'm using Cloudflare as CDN for api.davidxiao.me, so I went on to the Cloudflare portal and updated the "Minimum TLS Version" to "TLS v1.2".
+I'm using Cloudflare as CDN for api.davidxiao.me, so I went on to the Cloudflare portal and updated the "Minimum TLS Version" to "TLS 1.2".

+{{< figure src="tls.png" title="Updating minimum TLS version to 1.2" >}}

 Then performed a re-scan.
 It looks much better this time.

 {{< figure src="sslreport3.png" title="The new results" >}}